Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 All benchmark code, transformation scripts, and test data are available in the repository:

-• Benchmark Class: isl-transform/src/jmh/kotlin/com/intuit/isl/benchmarks/JsonTransformBenchmark.kt
+• Main comparison: isl-transform/src/jmh/kotlin/com/intuit/isl/benchmarks/JsonTransformBenchmark.kt

-• Test Data: isl-transform/src/jmh/resources/shopify-order.json
+• Test Data: isl-transform/src/jmh/resources/shopify-order.json (plus simple-order.json for the simple micro-case)

 • Transformations: isl-transform/src/jmh/resources/shopify-transform.*